whiskyechobravo/kerkoapp/README.md

 which will position it under facets that have a lighter weight (smaller number), and above those that have a heavier weight (larger number).
 The facet is also given the title _Field of study_.
-The value of `KERKOAPP_COLLECTION_FACETS` is defined within a single string (delimited by double-quotes in the example), because it has to be passed as a single value that will be parsed by KerkoApp.
+The value of `KERKOAPP_COLLECTION_FACETS` is defined within a single string that will be parsed by KerkoApp.

 These variables cause changes to Kerko's search index.
 Changing any of those values require that you rebuild Kerko's search index and restart your